nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <br>

-**<u>Use case: UC4 - Update Student Information</u>**
+**<u>Use case: UC4 - Edit Student Information</u>**

-**Precondition:** The Updated Student exists in Database
+**Precondition:** The Edited Student exists in Database

 **MSS:**

-1. User requests to update a student's information by providing the index and necessary details (name, contact, courses, email).
+1. User requests to edit a student's information by providing the index and necessary details (name, contact, courses, email).
 2. TAHub validates the inputs.
 3. TAHub updates the student with the provided details.
 4. TAHub displays the updated student's information.